Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Results

 \section{Results}

-Table~\ref{tab:model_tone_accuracies} and Table~\ref{tab:cross_domain_tone_grouped} summarize the pairwise accuracy differences across politeness tones for each domain, task, and model.
-The analysis focuses on two statistical indicators: the mean difference, which captures the directional impact of tone, and the 95\% confidence interval, which characterizes the reliability of the observed differences.

-Across both STEM and Humanities domains, the direction of the mean differences consistently favors more neutral or friendly tones over rude tones.
-Positive mean differences appear in the large majority of tone comparisons: 27 out of 36 model–task comparisons involving Very Rude prompts show higher accuracy under Neutral or Very Friendly tones.
-Conversely, cases where Very Rude prompts outperform friendlier tones are uncommon and small in magnitude, with only 5 out of 36 comparisons exhibiting negative mean differences.
+Across both STEM and Humanities domains, the direction of the mean differences consistently favors more neutral or polite tones over rude tones.
+Positive mean differences appear in the large majority of tone comparisons: 27 out of 36 model–task comparisons involving Very Rude prompts show higher accuracy under Neutral or Very Polite tones.
+Conversely, cases where Very Rude prompts outperform more polite tones are uncommon and small in magnitude, with only 5 out of 36 comparisons exhibiting negative mean differences.
 This directional pattern indicates that impolite phrasing rarely improves accuracy for the three evaluated LLMs and generally leads to marginally worse performance.